oscope-dev/scope/docs/docs/commands/doctor.md

 # Doctor

 Doctor is used to fix a local environment.
-To fix a machine, you'll need to provide either [ScopeDoctorCheck](../models/ScopeDoctorCheck.md) or [ScopeDoctorSetup](../models/ScopeDoctorSetup.md) files.
+To fix a machine, you'll need to a [ScopeDoctorGroup](../models/ScopeDoctorGroup.mdx).
 Multiple are supported and recommended.

 **Help Text**